summa-dev/circuits-circom/README.md

 npm run build
 ```

+The script will:

+- Download the trusted [Powers Of Tau](https://github.com/iden3/snarkjs#7-prepare-phase-2) setup generated from the Hermez Community
+- Compile the circuit
-The script will generate a proof based on a pre generated sample input.
+- Generate a witness based on a pre generated sample input.
 In order to generate other inputs you can use this program:

 ```javascript